-What is Resource Guarding?
+What Is Resource Guarding?

 What Does Resource Guarding Look Like?

 Many of us know it when we see it!
-The dog that has a bone and as you approach he stands over it with his head held low.
+The dog that has a bone, and as you approach he stands over it with his head held low.
 Other dogs may be very quiet and just stare at the threat very intensely.
 Some dogs might growl, bare teeth, lunge and even air snap (aka air bite).
-These behaviors are used as a way to get the threat to move further away from the resource.
+These behaviors are used as a way to get the threat to move farther away from the resource.
 Some dogs (often because their warning signals have been ignored) will choose to bite to move the threat away from their resource.
 In more extreme cases, dogs become so aroused, threatened, anxious, conflicted and/or angry, that they will not stop with just one bite.

-Here is a list (in no particular order) of just some of the behaviors and warning signs that a dog who is resource guarding might display.
+Here is a list (in no particular order) of some of the behaviors and warning signs that a dog who is resource guarding might display.

 - When a threat approaches they may stop, freeze or display slow body movements.

-- Intense staring and/or wide eyes
+- Intense staring and/or wide eyes.

-- Lip licking, flicking the tongue out or nervous or agitated movements with the mouth
+- Lip licking, flicking the tongue out, or nervous or agitated movements with the mouth.

-- Hovering over or near the item, sometimes with the head low and eye’s focused on the threat
+- Hovering over or near the item, sometimes with the head low and eyes focused on the threat.

 - If a dog is eating or chewing on a bone, you may find they will eat a lot faster or chew a lot harder.